Michael Patterson has been involved in supported housing & social care since the 1980s when he was a mental health support worker.

 Since then Michael’s worked with a wide range of housing associations, charities, non-profit & private supported housing providers, local authorities & the NHS.

-Michael Patterson founded the Support Solutions brand in 1991 & continues to work with Support Solutions to this day.
-He was responsible, for reinventing the term “Intensive Housing Management” and undertakes Intensive Housing Management & Maintenance Housing Benefit work directly with provider clients and with Support Solutions.
+Michael Patterson founded the Support Solutions brand in 1991.
+He was responsible, for reinventing the term “Intensive Housing Management” and undertakes Intensive Housing Management & Maintenance Housing Benefit work directly with provider clients.